cygnetkp/HarborControl/README.md

 - For front-end application first open "HarborControlDemo" folder in visual studio code and from the top menu terminal select new terminal install all node package using "npm install" command.
 - To run front-end application use command "ng serve --o" which open default port "http://localhost:4200"

+For sailboat I display both wind speed in front-end.
+1 Current wind speed of Durban - Use for intial boat selection when first time load.
+2 Fixed wind speed:  To check sailboat condition of greater than 10 and less than 30 km wind speed then and then it enter in the perimeter.